-One intuition from Dwyer and Moshi worth preserving is the idea that ideophones may vary in the degree to which they show canonically free and expressive behaviour.
-Over time, some ideophones may become more grammatically integrated (or deideophonised), and the frequency-based process observed above provides one way to understand how this may happen.
-Corpus data provide a way to observe such processes of language change at the primary causal level, illustrating how languages are, in the words of Merleau-Ponty, "the silt and sedimentation of acts of parole" (Merleau-Ponty 1945:229).
+One intuition from Dwyer and Moshi worth preserving is the idea that ideophones may vary in the degree to which they show canonically free and expressive behavior.
+Over time, some ideophones may become more grammatically integrated (or deideophonized), and the frequency-based process observed above provides one way to understand how this may happen.
+Corpus data allows us to observe such processes of language change at the primary causal level, illustrating how languages are, in the words of Merleau-Ponty, "the silt and sedimentation of acts of parole" (Merleau-Ponty 1945: 229).